A Lower-bound for Variable-length Source Coding in Linear-Quadratic-Gaussian Control with Shared Randomness

 \section{Introduction}

-In this letter, we derive and analyze lower bounds on the minimum bitrate of feedback communication required to obtain a given LQG control performance.
+\IEEEPARstart{I}{n} this letter, we derive and analyze lower bounds on the minimum bitrate of feedback communication required to obtain a given LQG control performance.
 We consider the setting of variable-length coding; at each discrete time instant an encoder that can fully observe the plant conveys a packet containing a variable number of bits to a decoder co-located with the controller.
-Various prefix-free constraints can be imposed on the packets; these allow the decoder, and perhaps other agents, to uniquely identify the end of each codeword given varying degrees of common side information (SI).
-This is useful, for example, in a shared communication channel--upon detecting the end of the codeword, other another user can identify the channel as free-to-use.
+Various prefix constraints can be imposed on the packets; these allow the decoder, and perhaps other agents, to uniquely identify the end of each codeword given varying degrees of common knowledge/side information (SI).
+Prefix constraints are useful when a communication medium is shared; upon detecting the end one user's codeword, other users can identify the channel as free-to-use.

+We assume that the packets are conveyed over a noiseless, error-free communication channel.
+The bounds we derive for noiseless channels are useful even when considering real-world noisy channels.
+They can be compared directly with an appropriate notion of the ``real" channel's capacity.
+If our lower bound exceeds this capacity, the desired control performance is not achievable.
+Likewise, if source-channel separation is imposed on the design of the communication architecture, our lower bounds apply to the optimal source codec (encoder/decoder pair) design.

 We allow for the possibility that the encoder and decoder have access to \textit{shared randomness}; namely an IID sequence of exogenous random variables that are revealed causally to both the encoder and decoder.
-Shared randomness of this nature arises in the setting where the encoder and decoder use dithered quantization.
-In dithered quantization, randomness is intentionally introduced into the quantization process to ensure that the quantization noise is ``well-behaved" and more amenable to analysis.
+Shared randomness of this nature arises in settings where the encoder and decoder use dithered quantization.
+In dithered quantization, randomness is intentionally introduced into the quantization process to make the quantization error more amenable to analysis.
 In particular, dithered quantization has been used to design schemes for minimum bitrate LQG control (cf. \cite{silvaFirst}\cite{tanakaISIT}).
-In real-world systems, shared randomness can be approximately achieved by synchronized pseudorandom number generators.
-We show that for all notions of ``prefix-free" that we consider, irrespective of the marginal distribution of the shared randomness, the channel bitrate is lower bounded by the time-average directed information from the state vector to the control input.
-It is known that for discrete sources, the bitrate of lossless source coding can be reduced by relaxing the prefix-free assumption\cite{verduVariableLength}.
-We show how the lower bounds change when the prefix-free constraint is lifted.
-Finally, we conclude with a rate distortion formulation that follows from \cite{SDP_DI}.
-We proceed with a review the prior art before summarizing our contributions and outlining the remainder of this letter.
+While these achievability approaches are often compared to known lower bounds that apply without shared randomness, in this letter we clarify that these lower bounds do not change even when a dither signal is available.